Oracl Cwrwgl//Conwy //Coracle Conversations

 Prosiect gan // project by Lindsey Colbourne

-Sut allai Cwrwgl Conwy ein helpu i gael sgyrsiau da am ddŵr croyw?
+Sut mae’r Cwrwgl Conwy yn ein helpu i gael sgyrsiau da am ddŵr croyw?

-Mae cwryglau yn cynrychioli cysylltiad agos rhwng pobl a'r amgylchedd, eu gwneuthuriad a'u defnydd.
-Ac roedd cwrwgl Conwy yn unigryw (wel, yn anarferol o leiaf) gan ei fod wedi'i gynllunio ar gyfer dau berson.
+Mae cwryglau wedi cael eu defnyddio ers cannoedd o flynyddoedd yn Nyffryn Conwy.
+Maent yn cynrychioli cysylltiad agos rhwng pobl a'r amgylchedd, yn eu gwneuthuriad ac yn eu defnydd.
+Ac roedd Cwrwgl Conwy yn unigryw (wel, anarferol o leiaf) gan ei fod wedi'i gynllunio ar gyfer dau berson: y lle neu'r symbol perffaith ar gyfer sgyrsiau dŵr croyw!

-How could the Conwy Coracle help us have good conversations about freshwater?
+How is the Conwy Coracle helping us have good conversations about freshwater?

-Coracles represent an intimate connection between people and the environment, in their making and in their use.
-And the Conwy coracle was unique (well, unusual at least) in that it was designed for two people.
+Coracles have been used for hundreds of years in the Conwy Valley.
+They represent an intimate connection between people and the environment, in their making and in their use.
+And the Conwy coraclewas unique (well, unusual at least) in that it was designed for two people: the perfect space or symbol for freshwater conversations!

 Mae Oracl Cwrwgl Conwy bellach ar gael ar gyfer sgwrs!